HYFR/Blackjackgame/README.md

 manually exit through the red 'x' at the top right of the screen.

 ---- No images were used in the making of my game ----
+* The card graphics you see on the screen were made using libgosu's image class.